 - outsourcing to 3rd parties w clear human/ environmental abuses, directly (Asian manufacturing, Garment industry) or indirectly (while corporate leaders disavow any knowledge of employee conditions)

 - classifying workers as “independent” labor contractors (without benefits/ safety protections)

 - “gig economy” jobs where workers like D. Schifter feel like slaves after hopelessly working around the clock for poverty wages and little labor law protections -- for some of the world's most highly valued companies.

-- stagnating minimum wage rates at poverty wage levels, dismissal of living wage, assaults on collective bargaining, retirement benefits, workplace safety, public education, public assistance
+- stagnating minimum wage rates at poverty wage levels, assaults on collective bargaining, retirement benefits, workplace safety, public education, public assistance

 - “guestworker”/ visa programs, (see also Disney visa, Disney worker poverty, and Farmworker Justice)